This author hasn't added his/her bio.

 Three Fundamental Concepts Experience shows that very few companies have a value creation methodology.
 There are three keys I look for, which are required for systematically successful innovation.
 Does the company or enterprise: Focus on important customer and market needs to make an impact?
 Share core value creation concepts, including NABC value propositions, for effective collaboration?
 Hold recurring team value-creation forums for rapid learning and improvement?

 Companies Using Bad Ideas Companies say staff development is critical for their success.
 But what do they do?
 Some have their staff building toy bridges out of Lego Blocks to learn “creativity.”
 Others engage their staff in extreme physical activities, like running through mud, to learn “teamwork.”
 My first reaction when I learn that a company is doing these things is to want to short their stock.
-Why aren’t their..
+Why aren’t..
 Read More